 The company is based in Scottsdale, Arizona, and manufactures blades in Newton, Iowa.
 “Republicans running for office are saying that wind costs too much but our costs have come down significantly,” Lockard said.
 “I’d like to see Romney have a conversation with Steve King and work from the facts about this industry.”

 Obama toured TPI’s Iowa plant May 24 and called on Congress to extend the tax credit.
 The former Maytag factory employs more than 700 people making 160-foot (49-meter) fiberglass blades for turbines including General Electric Co.
-(GE)’s 1.6 megawatt model.
+(GE:US)’s 1.6 megawatt model.